bbroder-algo/go-algorand/crypto/statetrie/README.md

 key and the hash of the node.
 They are expanded into one of the three main nodes if the node is read.

+When the trie is hashed, these nodes contain their own hash and thus do not require the hash algorithm to descend that subtree from the backing store any further.
+In this way the hashing function continues to function without loading the entire trie structure into memory.

-When operated on, backing nodes deserialize themselves from the backing store by calling `get`, which calls a node deserialization method to determines the node type from a prefix.
-From there the node type handles the rest of the deserialization.
-This deserialization has a hash value for the new node, as it was stored by the node pointing to the backing node (in either the child slot of a branch node, or the next slot of an extension node).
+When operated on, backing nodes deserialize themselves from the backing store by calling `get`, which calls a node deserialization method to determine the node type (from a prefix), and then the specific node type handles the rest of the deserialization into a node object.
+This deserialization provides a hash value to the new node object, as this value is recorded from the deserialization of its parent node in the trie when the backing node was constructed.

-If the deserialized branch or extension node points at another node, that reference is stored as another backing node with its key set to the location in the trie and with its hash set to the SHA-256 hash of the node taken from the deserialization bytes.
-If later trie operations need to read these nodes, they are in turn deseralized.
+If the deserialized branch or extension node points at another node, that "pointed-at" node reference is stored as another backing node with its key set to the location in the trie and with its hash set to the SHA-256 hash of the node taken from the store bytes.
+If later trie operations need to descend through these nodes, they are in turn deseralized as described.

 ***Nibbles:***